mybest

 • Is it cordless?
 If not, is the cord long enough?

-• We think the ideal weight is about five and a half to six and a half pounds, which is heavy enough to be secure when put down but still light enough to hold easily.
+• We think the ideal weight is about 5 ½ to 6 ½pounds, which is heavy enough to be secure when put down but still light enough to hold easily.
 Does it fall in that range?

 • Is there a way to adjust the cutting speed for use with different materials?